Chronic Lung Disease in Premature Babies

 much oxygen is in your child’s blood.

-- Medicines.
-Your child’s provider may give him or her the following medicines:
+Medicines.
+Your child’s provider may give him or her these medicines:

 your child’s fluid intake.
 Extra fluid can build up in your child’s lungs.
 This can